vegaprotocol/specs/protocol/0035-LIQM-liquidity_monitoring.md

 7. A liquidity provider cannot remove their liquidity within the block if this would bring the current total stake below the target stake as of that transaction. (<a name="0035-LIQM-007" href="#0035-LIQM-007">0035-LIQM-007</a>)

 8. If the Max Open Interest field decreases for a created block to a level such that a liquidity auction which is active at the start of a block can now be exited the block stays in auction within the block but leaves at the end. (<a name="0035-LIQM-008" href="#0035-LIQM-008">0035-LIQM-008</a>)

+9. When the network parameter `market.liquidity.targetstake.triggering.ratio` is updated via governance, future new market and update market proposals which do not specify a `triggeringRatio` should copy the new network parameter as the market parameter value. (<a name="0035-LIQM-009" href="#0035-LIQM-009">0035-LIQM-009</a>)